-- Nurmohamed, S, McCluney, C., Cameron, L., Mayer, D. “Show me the money?: The Business vs. Ethical Case for Diversity in Corporations.”
-Under review at Journal of Applied Psychology
+- Nurmohamed, S, McCluney, C., Cameron, L., Mayer, D. (Working Paper) “Show me the money?: The Business vs. Ethical Case for Diversity in Corporations.”

 - Cameron, L. (Working Paper).
 “The Sound, Smells, and Tastes that Bind Us: Materiality in the Process of Organizational Identification in Diverse Communities”